akashdhruv/Para-Physics/README.md

         python plot.py
      ~~~

-  7. Use make clean in src and working folder to remove rebuildables.
+  7. Use make clean in src and working folder to remove rebuildables

 ### Software outline

-  1. The header file Solver.h handles simulation parameters like number of grid points per block, total number of blocks, module on/off, etc.
+  1. The header file Solver.h handles simulation parameters like number of grid points per block, total number of blocks, module on/off, etc

   2. The main program file is Solver.F90, which calls the functions Solver_init, Solver_evolve and Solver_finalize, which in turn calls
-     module specific subroutines (module_init, module_solver, module_finalize).
+     module specific subroutines (module_init, module_solver, module_finalize)

-  3. The best way to understand the code is to start with Solver.F90 and follow function calls one by one.
+  3. The best way to understand the code is to start with Solver.F90 and follow function calls one by one

   4. All Grid data is stored in separate multi-dimensional arrays for cell-centers and faces located in the module, physicaldata.F90

   5. Module specific data is stored in files named module_data.F90.
 The interface for a given module, module_interface.F90 contains function
-     definitions.
+     definitions

 ### Solver capabilities